Abernethie History, Family Crest & Coats of Arms

-Scotland.
+The annals of Scottish history reveal that Abernethie was first used as a name by descendants of the Pictish tribe of ancient Scotland.
 The Abernethie family lived at the place named Abernethy in southeastern Perthshire.
 The place name is of Pictish origin, meaning "mouth of the river Nethy."
-CITATION[CLOSE]

 Early Origins of the Abernethie family